jsdir/datastored/docs/associations.md

 For simplicity in defining rules, let `HasOne` and `HasMany` associations of an instance be lists of instances, with `HasOne` having a maximum cardinailty of 1.
 Setting a `HasOne` to `null` is equivalent to removing the only instance in the list, and replacing an instance is equivalent to removing the existing instance and adding the new instance.

+Adding to a list:
+  - RedisList: rpush (in the future, one will be able to set the insertion policy through save options)
+  - RedisSet: sadd
+  - RedisZSet: zadd with default score (in the future, one will be able to set the score through save options)

 Associations with links are kept in sync by following this rule:

 ```